mind-and-motion/mind-and-motion.github.io/index.md

 {:.organiser-photo}
 ![Patrick Ebel]({{ site.url }}{{ site.baseurl }}/assets/dummy.gif)

-ScaDS.AI, Leipzig University, Leipzig, Germany
+ScaDS.AI, Leipzig University, Leipzig, Germany.

 Patrick Ebel is a Junior Research Group Leader at the Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI) at Leipzig University.
 He received his PhD. in Computer Science from the University of Cologne and his MSc in Automotive Systems from the TU Berlin.
 His research focuses on the analysis of large naturalistic driving data and computational models for human-vehicle interaction.